Teen Driving Laws

 - Once issued a Class C Instructional Permit (CP), you may operate any Class C vehicle when accompanied by a person at least 21 years of age who is licensed to drive a Class C vehicle, who is fit and capable of exercising control over the vehicle, and who is occupying a seat beside the driver;

 For first-time issuance of a Class D License, you must meet all requirements to obtain a Secure DL/ID if you have not already done so.
-See Secure ID for complete requirements.
+See Secure ID Documentation Requirements for complete requirements.

 Obtaining a Class D Provisional License

-- You must surrender your Class C Instructional Permit (CP) or affirm on your application that you are unable to surrender the permit.
-See here for details concerning lost licenses and permits;
+- You must surrender your Class C Instructional Permit (CP) or affirm on your application that you are unable to surrender the permit;

-- You will be required to present proof of satisfaction of school attendance and conduct requirements as explained in this section;
+- You will be required to present proof of school enrollment as explained in this section;

 - You must present proof of completion of the Alcohol and Drug Awareness Program (ADAP).
 This program is taught in most schools, and is also available online.
-For information about ADAP, you may visit www.dds.ga.gov, or call (800) 245-4410;
+For information about ADAP, you may visit dds.georgia.gov;

-- A parent or legal guardian will have to sign the application, thereby giving their consent for you to obtain a license.
+- A parent, legal guardian or responsible adult will have to sign the application, thereby giving their consent for you to obtain a license.
 The individual who signs your application may, for any reason, revoke your license until you reach the age of 18;

 - You must pass a road test designed to evaluate your ability to safely operate a motor vehicle.
 See Testing Information for more information related to the Road Test;

 Driver Education Requirements